adambraimbridge/next-wpt-to-graphite/readme.md

 **pageType:** What kind of page is being tested.
 This helps keep metrics separated in Graphite.
 For example, if you enter `article` for a pageType, then the assocated metric in Graphite will be something like `webpagetest.next.ft.com.europe.chrome.article.firstrun...`

 **server:** Which WebPageTest server you want to use.
+If it's the public www.webpagetest.org, you'll need to set your API key as an environment variable.

-If it's Make sure you have the following environment variables defined:
+Make sure you have the following environment variables defined:
- - WPT_LOCATION <- the hostname of your WebPageTest server
  - HOSTEDGRAPHITE_APIKEY <- your Graphite API key
+ - WPT_APIKEY <- your WPT Key (if using the public servers)

 Results are sent to a hosted graphite page https://www.hostedgraphite.com/app/